gkarsay/parlatype/README.md

 ## Translations

-Parlatype is fully translatable, currently there is an English and a German version.
-Any help in translations is welcome, please leave a message, if you’re willing to contribute.
+Parlatype is translated at https://translations.launchpad.net/parlatype.
+Currently there is an English and a German version.
+Any help in translations is welcome!

 ## Installation